Expertise in all general ophthalmic conditions

 If you have a specific concern, your ophthalmologist will attempt to diagnose this and recommend the most suitable treatment approach.

 In most cases you will receive a diagnosis at your appointment, along with instructions about how to manage your condition.
 If there are signs of any type of eye disease, you may need to have more tests.
-A medical report will be sent to your referring practitioner within 2 weeks of your appointment
+A medical report will be sent to your referring practitioner within two weeks of your appointment

 Your treatment might include drops, tablets, lid hygiene techniques or lifestyle modifications.
 In some cases, you may need to be referred on to a subspecialist ophthalmologist for a more comprehensive diagnosis or surgery.